Maria Sykes

 10) Criticize, the right way

 The way you offer criticism can make or break a child’s confidence.
 Instead of negatively listing all (and only) the things they didn’t do, offer constructive feedback.
-They might already be worried about disappointing you and, with a poor response, can discourage them from trying new things in the future.
+They might already be worried about disappointing you, with a poor response, can discourage them from trying new things in the future.
 “More often than not,” says Pickhardt, “parental criticism reduces the child’s self-valuing and motivation.”

 “With confidence, you have won before you have started.” – Marcus Garvey